tkuenneth/compose_adaptive_scaffold/README.md

 and *small secondary body* are shown.
 If the device has a hinge, all features of the hinge including its location, size, and orientation are honored.

+Inside your composable functions, you can use `LocalWindowSizeClass.current` to find out the current window size classes.

 #### Additional parameters

 `topBar`: this composable will be shown if the vertical window size class is